ministryofjustice/payforlegalaid/README.md

 - `snyk test --policy-path=.snyk`

 ### Access on development
-- There is a shared password-manager group account for the GPFD team, ask the manager of the team for access.
+- There is a shared password-manager group account for the GPFD team, ask the team for details on how to request access.
 This group has a number of test users which can be used to access the Dev environment - these accounts have been registered with the DEV environment's active directory, and so will pass the SSO authentication.

 ## Tests